Please enter a word below

 Used at the recommended concentration (e.g. 0.1 - 0.4%) a 5% active product will give 50-200 ppm PAA which would not typically be rinsed off but allowed to slowly decompose to acetic acid, oxygen and water.

 As with other oxidising disinfectants PAA should not be used on soft metals.
 Some PAA formulations are approved by DEFRA for use against specific animal diseases.

 Iodophors are expensive but incredibly effective disinfectants having both detergent and disinfectant properties.
 They are produced by dissolving iodine in an acid medium together with surfactants.
 Iodophors have several advantages including: The ability to kill a wide range of organisms at low temperatures, short contact time and the ability to cope with soiling/hard water.

 Iodophors are now only approved for agricultural applications such as farm gate foot baths and drive-over disinfectant blankets and have DEFRA approvals for many farm based diseases.

-Non-oxidising disinfectants such as Quaternary Ammonium Compounds (QAC’s) Biguanides and Triamines are more subtle in their operation, with a different number of modes of action depending on the biocide and organism.
+Non-oxidising types of disinfectants such as Quaternary Ammonium Compounds (QAC’s) Biguanides and Triamines are more subtle in their operation, with a different number of modes of action depending on the biocide and organism.

 QAC based disinfectants, with low toxicity and low taint, have been the mainstay for the food processing industry for 20 years.
 QAC’s (or Quats) are the most widely used biocides in food or beverage businesses.
 Properly formulated products are effective against gram positive bacteria and against gram negative bacteria, but less effective against spores, moulds and fungi.